digital-asset/daml/docs/source/app-dev/authorization.rst

 Authorization
 #############

-When developing DAML applications using DAML Connect tools, your local setup will most likely not verify any authorization - by default, any valid ledger API request will be accepted by the sandbox.
+When developing DAML applications using SDK tools, your local setup will most likely not verify any authorization - by default, any valid ledger API request will be accepted by the sandbox.